mirage/ocaml-solo5/README.md

-# Freestanding OCaml runtime
+# ocaml-freestanding -- Freestanding OCaml runtime

-This package builds a freestanding OCaml runtime suitable for linking with a unikernel base layer (currently only Solo5 is supported).
+This package provides a freestanding OCaml runtime suitable for linking with a unikernel base layer.
+Currently only [Solo5](https://github.com/Solo5/solo5) is supported.

+## License and contributions

+All original contributions to this package are licensed under the standard MIT license.

+This package incorporates components derived or copied from musl libc, OpenBSD, OpenLibm and other third parties.
+For full details of the licenses of these third party components refer to the included LICENSE file.

+## Components

-The following components are installed:
+The following components are built and installed:

 In `PREFIX/lib/ocaml-freestanding`: